dev-pipeline/dev-pipeline/docs/context.rst

-Build Context
+Build Profile
 =============
-A build context is a method of providing extra information to dev-pipeline that you don't want to add in your main configuration.
-Good examples are cross-compiler information or build flags, but you can put any valid key value pair in your context.
+A build profile is a method of providing extra information to dev-pipeline that you don't want to add in your main configuration.
+Good examples are cross-compiler information or build flags, but you can put any valid key value pair in your profile.

-The context configuration is stored in :code:`${HOME_DIRECTORY}/.dev-pipeline.d/contexts.conf` but is otherwise identical to a build.config file.
+The profile configuration is stored in :code:`${HOME_DIRECTORY}/.dev-pipeline.d/profiles.conf` but is otherwise identical to a build.config file.